aelassas/wexcommerce/README.md

 ## wexCommerce

-wexCommerce is a sleek and powerful open-source single-vendor eCommerce platform built with Next.js for high-performance rendering, MongoDB for flexible data modeling, and Stripe and PayPal for secure and global payment processing.
+wexCommerce is a single-vendor marketplace built with Next.js for high-performance rendering, MongoDB for flexible data modeling, and Stripe and PayPal for secure and global payment processing.

 It integrates [Stripe](https://stripe.com/global) and [PayPal](https://www.paypal.com/us/webapps/mpp/country-worldwide) [payment gateways](https://github.com/aelassas/wexcommerce/wiki/Payment-Gateways), allowing you to choose the most suitable option for your region.
 If Stripe isn't available in your country, PayPal offers a reliable alternative for smooth transactions.

-You can deploy your own customizable eCommerce marketplace at minimal cost using the [Docker-based setup](https://github.com/aelassas/wexcommerce/wiki/Installing-(Docker)).
+You can deploy your own marketplace at minimal cost using the [Docker-based setup](https://github.com/aelassas/wexcommerce/wiki/Installing-(Docker)).
 Optimized for SEO and efficient performance, wexCommerce can run on a lightweight 1GB RAM droplet—ideal for cost-conscious businesses.
 Hosting starts at just $5/month with providers like [Hetzner](https://www.hetzner.com/cloud/) or [DigitalOcean](https://www.digitalocean.com/pricing/droplets).

 From the frontend, customers can browse products, add them to their cart, and complete purchases with various payment methods including Credit Card, PayPal, Google Pay, Apple Pay, Link, Cash on Delivery, and Wire Transfer.
 They can register or log in using Google, Facebook, Apple, or Email, and view their order history and track their deliveries.